dschoenig/forestchange_colombia_pa/README.md

 areas are actually much less affected by the transition than other forests in Colombia -- it may even be argued that protected areas have become more effective at slowing down deforestation when compared to non-protected forests.
-We therefore consider the proposed drivers and conservation lessons of the original study highly speculative.
+The drivers and conservation lessons proposed in original study are therefore highly speculative.
+We are deeply concerned by the general increase in deforestation in Colombia.
+And we believe it is important to analyze potential drivers of deforestation more comprehensively, so that adequate measures to reduce forest loss can be identified.

 ## Code overview